 The Posner Fine Arts Foundation funds internships for Carnegie Mellon University students to do individual research in the Posner Memorial Collection and prepare exhibits.
 Learn more and apply for the opportunity to research and create an exhibit of your own in the Posner Center.
+The current exhibit, which is on display until November 30, 2018, is The Frankenstein Complex.

 The Fine and Rare Book Room located on the fourth floor of Hunt Library is now open to the public at the following hours: Monday - Friday, 4 - 6 p.m., through November 30, 2018.